 The Institute for Sustainable Process Technology together with Nouryon, Vopak, Semiotic Labs, TPA Adviseurs and the Universiteit Utrecht’s Copernicus Institute have received a grant to develop technology that reduces energy waste from industrial AC motors.
 AC motors consume roughly 40% of the world’s electric energy resources.
-As part of the ERGO project, the consortium will develop algorithms that analyse electrical waveforms in order to provide asset owners with the insights needed to reduce energy consumption by 15% to 30%, without compromising on output.
+As part of the ERGO project, the consortium will develop algorithms that analyze electrical waveforms in order to provide asset owners with the insights needed to reduce energy consumption by 15% to 30%, without compromising on output.

 Frans van den Akker, Program Director Industry 4.0 and Social Acceptance at ISPT: “The goal of ISPT is to promote sustainable practices in the process industry.
 To that end, we will work with asset owners and technology providers on developing both tools and practices that enable the reduction of energy waste.
 The reality of the global economy also mandates that these technologies improve sustainability without compromising output performance.
 We believe this project create such a tool: It provides the insights that are required for energy reduction as well as increases in system performance.
 A win for the environment, for the production manager and for the CFO”.

 Semiotic Labs have developed the first condition monitoring solution to offer efficiency improvement insights, paving the way forward for sustainability improvements across a number of clients.
 SAM4 by Semiotic Labs measures current and voltage signals to detect developing faults in AC motors and rotating equipment such as pumps, conveyors and compressors up to 4 months in advance of the fault causing a failure.
 The motor data has now been reapplied to detect inefficiencies in industrial processes.
 SAM4 can now offer the insights needed to increase electrical asset efficiency by 15-30%.